azure-octo/dapr-apim-demo/README.md

 </policies>
 ```

-To apply this policy to the `echo` API, submit it to the Azure management API:
+To apply this policy to the `echo` operation on our API, submit it to the Azure management API:

 ```shell
 curl -i -X PUT \